jpwhite4/xdmod-supremm/8.5/extending.md

 as the data source for the timeseries plots in the XDMoD job viewer.
-The summary statistics document is read at ingest time by the `etl.cluster.js` script (which is executed in the `aggregate_supremm.sh` script) to load data into the XDMoD MySQL-based datawarehouse.
-The `etl.cluster.js` loads a dataset mapping module that defines how data are copied from the summary statistics document to the datawarehouse.
+The summary statistics document is read at ingest time by the `etl.cluster.js` script (which is executed in the `aggregate_supremm.sh` script) to load data into
-The default dataset mapping module file for PCP data is `/usr/share/xdmod/etl/js/config/supremm/dataset_maps/pcp.js`

 XDMoD supports using a different dataset mapping file for each HPC resource.
 The dataset mapping file to use for a given resource is configured